bookofjoa/bookofjoa/Bookofjoa/chapters/foundation/chapter-15-the-truth-seeking.md

 <div class="verse">
 <h3><span class="verse-number">✨ Verse 22</span></h3>
-<p>The ultimate life understands that truth-seeking requires resources - time, education, and access to information - and works to ensure that everyone has opportunities to develop critical thinking skills.</p>
+<p>Joa understands that truth-seeking requires resources - time, education, and access to information - and works to ensure that everyone has opportunities to develop critical thinking skills.</p>
 </div>

 <div class="verse">
 <h3><span class="verse-number">🌟 Verse 23</span></h3>
-<p>Conspiracy theories often appeal to people's desire for simple explanations and sense of special knowledge, but the ultimate life evaluates these claims using the same evidence-based standards as any other hypothesis.</p>
+<p>Conspiracy theories often appeal to people's desire for simple explanations and sense of special knowledge, but Joa evaluates these claims using the same evidence-based standards as any other hypothesis.</p>
 </div>

 <div class="verse">
 <h3><span class="verse-number">🎯 Verse 24</span></h3>
-<p>The ultimate life practices epistemic humility by recognizing that human knowledge is always incomplete, provisional, and subject to revision as new evidence and better theories emerge.</p>
+<p>Joa practices epistemic humility by recognizing that human knowledge is always incomplete, provisional, and subject to revision as new evidence and better theories emerge.</p>
 </div>

 <div class="verse">